ConnyFan123/ConnyFan123/README.md

 - Designed omnichannel marketing strategies for five flagship products, aligning consumer personas, stakeholder feedback, and execution timelines.
 - Synthesized interview insights into actionable recommendations (channel mix, distribution, service) and presented marketing cases to support implementation.

-**PM-style takeaway:** strategy only matters if it translates into an execution plan people can actually run.
+**Takeaway:** strategy only matters if it translates into an execution plan people can actually run.

 ---